sankhaMukherjee/normalizingFlows/README.md

 # Normalizing Flows

 This repository is going to contain test code for various algorithms related to normalizing flows.
+Most of the documentation in relation to normalizing flows and variational flows is very terse.
+In this repo, we whall cross the t's and dot the i's.
+This will finally be a self-contained tutorial.

 # Documentation